tiagoporto/jquery-logo-downloadtip/README.md

 ## License

-Project Name is released under the terms of the [license](LICENSE).
+jQuery Logo Downloadtip is released under the terms of the [license](LICENSE).